dotnet/csharplang/proposals/static-abstracts-in-interfaces.md

 *  Find the set of types, `D`, from which user-defined conversion operators will be considered.
 This set consists of `S0` (if `S0` is a class or struct), the base classes of `S0` (if `S0` is a class), `T0` (if `T0` is a class or struct), and the base classes of `T0` (if `T0` is a class). **If `S0` is a type parameter with *effective base class* System.Object, System.ValueType, System.Array or System.Enum, interfaces from its *effective interface set* and their base interfaces are added to the set.
 If `T0` is a type parameter with *effective base class*  System.Object, System.ValueType, System.Array or System.Enum, interfaces from its *effective interface set* and their base interfaces are added to the set.**
 *  Find the set of applicable user-defined and lifted conversion operators, `U`.
 This set consists of the user-defined and lifted implicit or explicit conversion operators declared by the **~~classes or structs~~types** in `D` that convert from a type encompassing or encompassed by `S` to a type encompassing or encompassed by `T`.
 If `U` is empty, the conversion is undefined and a compile-time error occurs.

+## Default implementations

+An *additional* feature to this proposal is to allow static virtual members in interfaces to have default implementations, just as instance virtual/abstract members do.

+One complication here is that default implementations would want to call other static virtual members "virtually".
+Allowing static virtual members to be called directly on the interface would require flowing a hidden type parameter representing the "self" type that the current static method really got invoked on.
+This seems complicated, expensive and potentially confusing.

+We discussed a simpler version which maintains the limitations of the current proposal that static virtual members can *only* be invoked on type parameters.
+Since interfaces with static virtual members will often have an explicit type parameter representing a "self" type, this wouldn't be a big loss: other static virtual members could just be called on that self type.
+This version is a lot simpler, and seems quite doable.

+At https://github.com/dotnet/csharplang/blob/main/meetings/2022/LDM-2022-01-24.md#default-implementations-of-abstract-statics we decided to support Default Implementations of sttaic members following/expanding the rules esteblished in https://github.com/dotnet/csharplang/blob/main/proposals/csharp-8.0/default-interface-methods.md accordingly.

 # Drawbacks
 [drawbacks]: #drawbacks